- NASA, Apollo 11 Technical Earth-to-Ground Transmissions (GOSS NET 1)

 Prospective performance of iconic music for theremin and jazz band, as broadcast by Neil Armstrong returning from the Moon in July 1969, recreated from original recordings to celebrate the 50th anniversary of the Apollo landings and the centenary of the invention of the space-controlled theremin.

-Les Baxter and Harry Revel's Music out of the Moon is the best-selling theremin album of all time.
+Les Baxter and Harry Revel's Music out of the Moon is the best-selling theremin album of all time and the first popular record to showcase an electronic instrument.
+Its appearance heralded the birth of exotica, lounge and space age pop.
 Released in 1947 and prophesying a future in space, it contained such titles as "Lunar Rhapsody", "Celestial Nocturne" and "Radar Blues", and featured the otherworldly blend of small orchestra, choir, and space-controlled theremin, the only instrument controlled without contact.

 In celebration of the fiftieth anniversary of the Moon landings, and the centenary of the invention of the theremin, the scores to Music out of the Moon will be meticulously transcribed from original recordings, to be performed live by piano, choir, orchestra and theremin, accompanied by sweeping footage of the lunar missions.